jonasneustock/localsolarforecast/README.md

 Notes:
 - Timestamps are local time (configurable via `TZ`).
 - For P0, `/estimate` uses the clear-sky engine; weather-aware source is P1.
 - Responses are cached in Redis with `Cache-Control: public, max-age=...`.
+- Container runs as non-root and with a read-only filesystem.

 ## Configuration